-In the unlikely event that a Practice Standard is in conflict with a legal obligation, the Certificant is expected to adhere to the legal obligation and seek guidance from the Standards Council.
-Where a Practice Standard is in conflict with an employer's expectation, the Certificant remains bound by the Practice Standards and may choose to seek guidance from the Standards Council regarding irreconcilable conflicts of interest.
+In the unlikely event that a Practice Standard conflicts with a legal obligation, the Certificant should adhere to the legal obligation and seek guidance from the Standards Council.
+Where a Practice Standard conflicts with an employer's expectation, the Certificant remains bound by the Practice Standards and may choose to seek guidance from the Standards Council regarding irreconcilable conflicts.